jessetane/wsapi/readme.md

 #### `api.emit('stream', stream)`
 Emitted when a new stream has been opened by the server.
 #### `api.emit('error', err)`
-Emitted when connection attempts fail and when a method call times out
+Generally emitted when connection attempts fail and when a method call times out.

 ## Releases
 The latest stable release is published to [npm](http://npmjs.org/wsapi).
 Abbreviated changelog below: